deep-diver/ai-paper-reviewer/content/paper-reviews/2410.12788/index.md

 > </details>

-> Table 1 presents the main experimental results of five question answering datasets, comparing the performance of various text chunking methods (rule-based, similarity-based, margin sampling chunking, and perplexity chunking) on different LLMs.
+> Table 1 presents the main experimental results of five question answering datasets, comparing the performance of different text chunking methods (rule-based, similarity-based, and the proposed Meta-Chunking methods) using various metrics and LLMs.

 </details>